 synSpace: Drone Runners -- Coding your own StarMaps

-Hi, this is very quick and dirty for now, sorry about that.
-Will presumably trick this up as needed.
+Hi, this is quick and dirty for now, sorry about that.
+Feel free to suggest improvements :-)

 At present, the only resources are:

 NOTE: The example is the starting tutorial and contains plot spoilers.